Quantitative non-classicality of mediated interactions: Classicality and decomposability

 A closely related notion is that of decomposability.
 A tripartite unitary $U$ is decomposable if there exist unitaries $U_{AM}$ and $U_{BM}$ such that

-Intuitively, decomposable unitaries are those that can be simulated by coupling system $A$ to the mediator $M$, and \emph{then} coupling $B$ to the mediator.
+Intuitively, decomposable unitaries are those that can be simulated by first coupling one of the systems to the mediator $M$, and then coupling the other.
 One can think the mediator particle is being transmitted between $A$ and $B$ which are in separate laboratories making this setting similar to that in Refs.~\cite{Cubitt2003,Streltsov2012,Chuan2012,Fedrizzi2013,Vollmer2013,Peuntinger2013}.
-Although the Suzuki-Trotter formula shows that any unitary can be approximated by a sequence of Trotter steps, decomposable unitaries are special because we can implement the exact unitary with only a single Trotter step.
+Although the Suzuki--Trotter formula shows that any unitary can be approximated by a sequence of Trotter steps, decomposable unitaries are special because we can implement the exact unitary with only a single Trotter step.
 For its relation to the notion of locality in quantum field theory, see Ref.~\cite{arxiv_Biagio_2023}.

-Clearly, for classical interactions $[H_{AM}, H_{BM}] = 0$, the unitary operator $U = e^{-itH}$ is decomposable.
+Clearly, for classical interactions $[H_{AM}, H_{BM}] = 0$, the unitary operator $U(t) = e^{-itH}$ is decomposable for all $t$.
 But there exist unitaries that are decomposable and yet they are not generated by a classical interaction.
 A concrete example is given in Appendix~\ref{APP_ONEWAY} and relies on the fact that the unitary can be written as $U = U_{BM} U_{AM}$, but there exist no unitaries $V_{AM}$ and $V_{BM}$ which in sequence $V_{AM} V_{BM}$ would be equal to $U$.
 This example already suggests that decomposability has to be augmented with commutativity of decompositions to be equivalent to the classicality of interactions, a fact that we prove in Appendix~\ref{APP_CL_COMM}.
-Therefore, the unitary generated by classical interactions is decomposable, with the added property that the decomposition must commute, i.e. $[ U_{AM}, U_{BM} ] = 0$.
+Therefore, the unitary generated by classical interactions is continuously decomposable, with the added property that the decomposition must commute, i.e.\ $[ U_{AM} (t), U_{BM} (t) ] = 0$ for all $t$.
 Accordingly, it is irrelevant whether we define the decomposition order as $U_{BM} U_{AM}$ or $U_{AM} U_{BM}$.

 Decomposability naturally extends to open systems.
-In this case, the evolution is described by a map $\Lambda$ giving the state of the system at time $t$, i.e. $\rho = \Lambda_t(\rho_0)$.
-We say that a tripartite map $\Lambda$ is decomposable if there exist maps $\Lambda_{AM}$ and $\Lambda_{BM}$ such that
+In this case, the evolution is described by a map $\lambda$ giving the state of the system at time $t$, i.e.\ $\rho = \lambda(\rho_0)$.
+We say that a tripartite map $\lambda$ is decomposable if there exist maps $\lambda_{AM}$ and $\lambda_{BM}$ such that

 for every $\rho$.
 In Appendix~\ref{APP_CONSISTENCY}, we discuss consistency of this definition and the one based on unitaries.
 As expected, a unitary operator is decomposable if and only if the corresponding unitary map is decomposable (general maps are not required).